Creative Tableaux, an all-inclusive intergenerational & multidisciplinary educational program

 JUNE 2023 - PART ONE - Don Giovanni - Harrison Public Library

-We present PART ONE of Creative Tableaux at the Harrison Public Library on June 19th!
+We presented PART ONE of Creative Tableaux at the Harrison Public Library on June 19th!
 This interactive session was filled with engaging Q&As, captivating projections, and hands-on set/costume workshops.

 PART TWO-PRESENTATIONS